nlmixr2/blog/announcements/2026-09-29-model-diagrams-equations.md

 - **One report, three formats.** A complete R Markdown report that knits the diagram, equations and parameter table to Word, HTML and PDF, with native, editable Word equations.
-- **nlmixr2rpt integration.** Two entries in your nlmixr2rpt configuration
+- **nlmixr2rpt integration.** From nlmixr2rpt 0.2.3, the default Word and
-  file put the diagram and native equations at the front of your Word and PowerPoint reports.
+  PowerPoint reports open with the model diagram and native, editable equations, with no configuration changes.

 Read the post and download the example reports: https://blog.nlmixr2.org/blog/2026-09-29-model-diagrams-equations/

-Or watch the narrated walkthrough: https://youtu.be/TsfkmEdiT7o
+Or watch the narrated walkthrough: https://youtu.be/Jf9QbmuR_Xw

 Thanks to Bill Denney for the equation support in nlmixr2extra and to John Harrold for nlmixr2rpt.
 If a diagram looks wrong for one of your models,